top of page

 Campervan shower tambour

-A DIY campervan shower door: Or... you could build your own campervan shower door.
+A DIY campervan shower door: You could also build your own campervan shower door.

 To do this, cut the door from a large piece of high quality ply, pop it on some hinges (specifically flush crank hinges), and attach it to the campervan shower unit.